Career Pathways in Arts and Communications: Exploring Options and Exceptions

 While audio engineering is firm within the arts and communications cluster, other engineering disciplines typically belong to different career clusters:

-the design and construction of infrastructure like roads, bridges, and buildings. -
+- Civil engineering the design and construction of infrastructure like roads, bridges, and buildings.

-the design and development of mechanical systems and devices. -
+- Mechanical engineering the design and development of mechanical systems and devices.

-the study and application of electricity, electronics, and electromagnetism. -
+- Electrical engineering the study and application of electricity, electronics, and electromagnetism.

-the application of chemistry, physics, and mathematics to chemical processes. -
+- Chemical engineering the application of chemistry, physics, and mathematics to chemical processes.

 These engineering fields focus principally on technical problem solve preferably than creative expression or communication, place them outside the arts and communications cluster.
 They typically belong to the science, technology, engineering, and mathematics (stem )career cluster alternatively.